Sarvani-5/leetcode/README.md

 Feel free to explore the folders and dive into the solutions.
 Each problem is accompanied by a detailed explanation in the code file itself.

-## Contributing

-If you find any issues with the solutions, have a more optimized solution, or want to add a new problem, feel free to contribute!
-Please follow the [contribution guidelines](CONTRIBUTING.md) to maintain consistency.

 ## Acknowledgments

 I would like to express my gratitude to the LeetCode community and all the contributors who have helped me enhance my problem-solving skills.